-As you can see in the first example we got the time result as 5:03:35 and in the second example we go the result as 17:19:02.
-So this shows that NOW function is a volatile function which changes every second.
+As you can see in the first example, we got the time result as 5:03:35, and in the second example, we go the result as 17:19:02.
+So this shows that the NOW function is a volatile function that changes every second.

 Alternative to Timer Function in VBA

-Use below code to calculate the time taken by your code.
+Use the below code to calculate the time taken by your code.

 Sub TotalDuration() Dim k As Date k = Now ' ' 'Enter your code here ' ' ' MsgBox "Total Time Taken by the macro to complete the task is : " & _ Format((Now - k), "HH:MM:SS") End Sub

-Execute the code by pressing F5 key or press the run button.
-As soon as it completes the execution we will get the time taken by the macro to complete the task message in the message box.
+Execute the code by pressing the F5 key or press the run button.
+As soon as it completes the execution, we will get the time taken by the macro to complete the task message in the message box.
 Below is an example of the same.